OSINThk/shortage-tracker/README.md

 2. Region didn't change, should get only new reports and reports matching query 1 that *did not* contain product 7.

 Currently Step 2 will only get new reports; it will not expand the scope of previous queries.

+This should be implemented by creating a new merged chain using the multiple parents feature of cursors.